light-mode-image

 };

 • challenge: A unique challenge string to prevent replay attacks.
-Use a secure random generator to create this.

 • openid4vpConfiguration: Configuration for the OID4VP flow:

 • redirectUri: The web application to redirect the user to after completing a same-device presentation flow.
+Must match the redirect URI configured in the Verifier application settings on the MATTR tenant.

 Request credentials and handle the verification results